home documents images maps surveys articles books meetingplace

 by Paul W. Schopp

-Originally located on the road leading from Merchantville to Fork Landing (known today as Park Avenue), surveyors laid out the small settlement of Jordantown in town plots on former Rudderow land during 1840.
-Among the oldest antebellum African-American communities in Camden County, it developed around a camp meeting (or “bush meeting”) site.
+Originally located on the road leading from Merchantville to Fork Landing (known today as Park Avenue), surveyors first laid out town plots in the small settlement of Jordantown on Rudderow land during 1840.
+Among the oldest ante-bellum African-American communities in Camden County, it developed around a camp meeting (or “bush meeting”) site.
 Evangelistic gatherings at this camp ground first began in the 1830s.
-The meetings were held in the groves where the underbrush had been removed.
-Various possible derivations exist for the name “Jordantown,” but the most plausible one stems from the old Negro Spiritual accolades of the River Jordan.
+The attendees held the meetings in the groves where the underbrush had been removed.
+Various derivations exist for the name ³Jordantown,² but the most plausible one stems from the old Negro Spiritual accolades of the River Jordan.

-Traveling along Park Avenue in 1846, one would have found five or six dwellings and an African Methodist Episcopal Church for the residents of the area.
-The community grew slowly, but by 1885, the village consisted of a large grouping of homes, Bethel African Methodist Church, and a school house.
+Traveling along Park Avenue in 1846, one would have found five or six dwellings and an African Methodist Episcopal Church for the black residents of the area.
+The community grew slowly, but by 1885, the village consisted of a large grouping of homes, Bethel AME Church, and a school house.
 Today, the village extends along Park Avenue as well as along Haddonfield-Sorrel Horse Road.

-Tucked behind the former Grossman Lumber Co. store (now Christ’s Bible Church) is a cemetery known variously as Jordan (or Jordon) Lawn, Jordantown or St. Martin’s Cemetery.
-It is unclear when this cemetery was first established, but it probably dates to the 1840s, the earliest period of settlement for Jordantown.
-Among its graves are 38 veterans from the Civil War.
-Veterans from other wars are also buried here.
-All of these men survived their battles and died of natural causes in later years.
+Tucked behind the former Grossman Lumber Co. store (now Christ's Bible Church) is a cemetery known variously as Jordan Lawn, Jordon Lawn or St. Martin's Cemetery.
+It is unclear when the local residents first established this cemetery, but it does contain the graves of at least 51 veterans from the Civil War and World War I. All of these men survived their battles and died of natural causes in later years.

-Other veterans buried in this hallowed ground served in the U.S. Navy during the Civil War aboard the monitor U.S.S.
-Montauk and the schooner gunboat U.S.S.
+Other veterans buried in this hallowed ground served in the U.S. Navy during the Civil War aboard the U.S.S.
+Montauk and the U.S.S.
 Unadilla.
-Thomas Nicholas and Augustus Wescott served as Landsmen on the screw steamer U.S.S.
-Princeton, a supply vessel.
-A Landsman held a rank below an Ordinary Seaman.
+Thomas Nicholas and Augustus Wescott served as Landsman on the U.S.S.
+Princeton.
+A Landsman held a rank below a Ordinary Seaman.